docksal/docksal/docs/content/_index.md

 # What is Docksal?

-Docksal is a tool for defining and managing development environments.
-It uses Docker to create fully containerized environments, along with VirtualBox to support macOS and Windows.
-Its main feature is the inclusion of a command-line tool called `fin` that simplifies the management of all components.
+Docksal is a tool for defining and managing web development environments.
+It uses Docker and Docker Compose to create fully containerized environments for you projects.

+Running Docker on macOS and Windows is supported via VirtualBox as well as Docker for Mac / Docker for Windows.

-Docksal comes preloaded with common development tools, e.g., Composer, PHP Code Sniffer, php-cli, node, npm, ruby, bundler, and python.
-For Drupal and WordPress development, it comes with drush, Drupal Console, and WP-CLI.
+Docksal project stacks a pre-loaded with common development tools, e.g., Composer, PHP Code Sniffer, php-cli, node, npm, ruby, bundler, and python.
+For PHP, Drupal, and WordPress development, it comes with Drush, Drupal Console, and WP-CLI.

 There is built-in support for Apache Solr, Varnish, Memcache, Selenium, and Behat.
 And since services are containerized with Docker, any other service needed for a project can be added.

+Docksal ships with a command-line tool called `fin` that simplifies the management of all components.

 ## Key features